ololoken/nodebb-plugin-blog-comments2/README.md

-This plugin is a folk from [NodeBB Blog Comments](https://github.com/psychobunny/nodebb-plugin-blog-comments), I just added some more features and fixed some bugs to it.
+Yet one fork with russian translation and bug fixes and nodebb v1.11.0 support This plugin is a folk from [NodeBB Blog Comments](https://github.com/psychobunny/nodebb-plugin-blog-comments), I just added some more features and fixed some bugs to it.

 * Support multiple blogs, use `articleID` and `blogger` to distinguish posts from different blogs, so this is kinda break change to the original nodebb-plugin-blog-comments.